gatekeeper-tamu/gatekeeper/docs/Spring2022/FINAL_REPORT.md

 * [Faker](https://github.com/faker-ruby/faker): Library for generating fake data for rspec tests
 * [Cucumber](https://github.com/cucumber/cucumber-rails): Gem with generators and support for cucumber feature testing

+For more information on gems and tools we used, visit our [dependencies report](https://github.com/gatekeeper-tamu/gatekeeper/network/dependencies) on GitHub.

 We used a Google Cloud project for Oauth and an AWS project for KMS (encryption) key management.
 There were little to no issues setting this up.
 Instructions on setting this up are linked in the [getting-started](#getting-started) section.

-### GitHub
+## GitHub

 Our team had a few standards around GitHub and development processes that helped us maintain quality and efficiency.
 We used the [Pivotal Tracker GitHub plugin](https://www.pivotaltracker.com/help/articles/github_integration/) to link branches and PRs to stories on Pivotal.
 We used Zapier (linked above) to copy all of our GitHub project User Stories to Pivotal.